ostdotcom/ost-sdk-php/README.md

 ### Price Points Module

-To know the OST price point in USD and the last timestamp when it was updateds use services provided by Price Point module.
+To know the OST price point in USD and when it was last updated, use services provided by the Price Points module.

 ```php
 $pricePointsService = $ostObj->services->pricePoints;
 ```

-Get
+Get Price Points Detail:

 ```php
 $getParams = array();